Last updated: May 25th, 2018

 Local storage is a component of the Web storage application programming interface.
 It is a method by which Web pages can store information inside your Web browser.
 Similar to cookies, this stored information exists even when you close a browser tab, surf away from the current website or close the main browser.
 But unlike cookies this data is not carried to the remote Web server unless sent explicitly by the web page.
 Local storage is often used to remember choices a user has made inside a Web application or to cache information to improve performance.
 Elements stored in browser Local storage is covered by this policy to the extent that the information stored in these elements is communicated back to the server.

 Most browsers allow you to refuse to accept cookies and to delete cookies.
 If you block cookies, you may not be able to use all the features on our website, or have a worse experience.
-We have gathered information about how you can block and delete cookies and local storage elements in this FAQ article.
+We have gathered information about how you can block and delete cookies and local storage elements in this Knowledge Base article.

 |Categories of use||Description|